Supermathew/BeeTrail-Field-Logger/README.md

 ### 5. **GET `/admin`**
 - Basic dashboard for admin access.
 - Requires valid JWT token with role `admin`.
-- Could serve as the entry point to a dashboard interface (e.g., React frontend).
+- Could serve as the entry point to a dashboard interface.

 ---